-The nursing home isn’t seeing a decrease in interest because it’s typically medically necessary unless individuals can afford in-home care.
+Assisted living facilities aren’t seeing a decrease in interest because they’re typically medically necessary unless individuals can afford in-home care.
 But Petrone said that nursing home care is also “the most highly regulated environment.”

 That has fostered more measures that address the spread of infection, such as limiting visitors to certain areas and only if the facility has had no infections for 14 days; requiring weekly testing and daily screening of staff; and testing residents weekly for two weeks if a staff member or resident tested positive.

 “We have been monitoring them for temperature daily and oxygen levels daily, and if you’re new to our environment or you come from the hospital, you’re on a quarantine for 14 days isolated to your room,” Petrone said.
 “If you come from a hospital, we require a negative COVID test before you come.”

 The facility also keeps the same staff in the same parts of the building to limit the possibility of widespread transmission.

 Although no one wants to go through a pandemic, Petrone said that providers like St. Ann’s have learned from the experience.
 One lesson is that isolation can curtail disease.
 She has noticed that since St. Ann’s had no visitors from March through September, the number of communicable illnesses plummeted.

 Along with isolation came the challenge of loneliness.
 St. Ann’s created a “buddy system” which assigned staff members to each elder so they spend casual time together doing what the resident wants, such as playing cards, chatting or assisting with technology.
 The positive feedback to the buddy system has made it clear that it could offer benefits anytime.